YanivAB/Noisy-MNIST-Processing/README.md

+Developed by Yaniv Abramov, Michael Ben Ezra and Idan Dror.

 # CNN Model for Noisy MNIST Dataset
 This project aims to improve the classification accuracy of a Convolutional Neural Network (CNN) on the MNIST dataset with artificially added noise.
 The project includes preprocessing steps to reduce the noise and improve the model's performance.